MicrosoftDocs/biztalk-docs/his/core/planning-and-architecting-solutions-using-data-clients.md

  HIS data client for host files can access midrange files and submit a remote command.

 ## Command Syntax
- [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] data providers support a set of access methods and command syntax, depending on the data source and provider architecture.
+ Host Integration Server data providers support a set of access methods and command syntax, depending on the data source and provider architecture.
 The following table describes the supported providers, command types and command syntax.

 |Provider|Command Types|Command Syntax|
 |--------------|-------------------|--------------------|